ros-naoqi/nao_virtual/nao_gazebo_plugin/README.rst

 Installation
 ------------

-This packages requires several plugins that you have to fetch on github and compile from source.
+This packages requires several plugins that you have to compile from source.

+Go to your workspace, clone the packages, and compile:

 .. code-block:: bash
+    cd src
     git clone https://github.com/roboticsgroup/roboticsgroup_gazebo_plugins.git
     git clone https://github.com/pal-robotics/pal_msgs.git
     git clone https://github.com/pal-robotics/pal_gazebo_plugins.git
+    cd ..
     catkin_make

 Please also make sure that the package and all the dependencies are up to date